Back to all publications

 If you become incapable of making personal care decisions, sometimes costly and delaying steps will have to be taken to permit you to be looked after properly.

-If it is considered unnecessary to have a Guardian appointed, someone has to make important health care decisions and has to ensure that they are carried out.
+Even if it is considered unnecessary to have a Guardian of the Person appointed, someone may have to either give or refuse consent with respect to health-related treatments, and that person has to ensure that they are carried out.

 - Any other relative

 - If none of the foregoing are available, willing and able to act, the Public Guardian and Trustee (a Provincial office)